 As with most major airports, public transport is abundant.
 Trains connect to the city centre many times an hour and to the rest of the country regularly.
 Buses run to the city too, as well as to neighbouring communities.
 On the airport itself, these buses stop at nearly every location except for the 'far northwest'.
 The public has to pay a fee to get on, in accordance with the standard Dutch zoning system.
 See the 'Public transport' link in the panel on the lower right for detailed information.

 When traveling by car, there should be no problem to find the airport, but getting around to the place of your choice could be a different story.
 Additionally, parking has become a problem near many spots.
 Study the above map carefully for help and be aware that the motorways are somewhat independent of the local roads, with few connections.
-As of 2014, a new road system is in use directly south of the airport.
-Finally, Holland cares for cyclists, even at the national airport.
-There are many shortcuts for those pedaling, the only exception being the connection between Schiphol Center and East.
+As of early 2014, a new road system is in use directly south of the airport.
+Half way 2014, the huge project of reconstructing motorway A9 to run south of Badhoevedorp started, which will result in roads being changed and sometimes closed for years to come.
+Finally, Holland cares for cyclists, even at the national airport: there are many shortcuts for those pedaling.

 Apart from these spots there are more possibilities for those who look well or want a specific view, but generally these will suit all needs.
 For photography, the average lenses will do fine at the mentioned locations.